US auto plants get back to work after COVID-19 halts - RFI

 Issued on:

-Two months after effectively freezing American auto manufacturing, Detroit's "Big Three" on Monday began a gradual ramp-up of plants with new configurations and procedures to prevent coronavirus outbreaks.
+Two months after effectively freezing American auto manufacturing, Detroit's "Big Three" on Monday began to get back to business with masks, temperature checks and social distancing protocols to try to prevent coronavirus outbreaks.

 Some hourly workers have expressed concerns about the risks of assembly line activity, where staff traditionally have worked side-by-side.
 But automakers say they will be able to work while practicing social distancing and taking other measures to protect workers.

-"We will monitor the situation, adapt accordingly and make any changes to policy in accordance with the CDC/WHO-recommended employee safety practices," General Motors said in a safety flier given to workers.

-Spokesman for the United Auto Workers Brian Rothenberg said defenders of labor would monitor how things go.
+United Auto Workers spokesman Brian Rothenberg said the labor organization was closely monitoring the situation.

 "It's still early but I haven't heard of major incidents, and staffing appears to be at or above estimates as people go through protocols," Rothenberg said.

+"There are thousands of people anxious to get back to work and thousands a bit concerned," Wheaton said.
+"It is always a matter of balancing the risk versus reward."

+General Motors gave workers a flyer that pledged to "monitor the situation, adapt accordingly and make any changes to policy in accordance with the CDC/WHO-recommended employee safety practices."

-As they entered GM plants for Chevrolet, GMC and other brands, GM took the temperature of employees and provided facemasks and other personal protective equipment, company spokesman Jim Cain said.
+As they reported to work at plants manufacturing Chevrolet, GMC and other models, GM took the temperature of employees and provided facemasks and other personal protective equipment, company spokesman Jim Cain said.

 Automakers have disinfected work stations, revamped spaces, staggered shift times and installed soap and cleaning equipment throughout the factories.